AMOSAD0/weather_prediction_app/README.md

-# 🚀 Firebase Auth Clean Architecture
+# 🚀  Weather Presiction App

 A Flutter project implementing Firebase authentication using **Clean Architecture**, **Bloc**, and **FirebaseAuth**.